 Are You Facing Drug Charges in San Diego?

-Since many drug crimes are considered wobblers, the D.A. will make the determination whether to charge you with a felony or a misdemeanor – and in many cases, the prosecutor will choose felony charges.
-That’s why it’s important to hire an experienced San Diego drug crimes attorney to aggressively represent you throughout the process.
+Since many drug crimes are considered wobblers, the D.A. will determine whether to charge you with a felony or a misdemeanor – and in many cases, the prosecutor will choose felony charges.
+That’s why it’s important to hire an experienced San Diego criminal attorney to aggressively represent you throughout the process.
 Call us today to discuss your case at (619) 525-7005.

 Specific California Drug Crimes